 Technology is another driver of demand for dental services, a 2011 survey from the American Academy of Cosmetic Dentistry reports.
 Innovations ranging from smartphone applications to computer-aided dentistry are decreasing the amount of time spent on procedures and increasing patient comfort and safety.
 The survey found 63 percent of responding cosmetic dentists predicted at least moderate growth for their business in 2011.

-As dental offices become more reliant on technology to chart, manage dental records and set appointments, dental office managers stand to play an increasingly important role in the industry.
+As dental offices become more reliant on technology to chart, manage dental records and set appointments, dental office managers stand to play an increasingly important role in the industry and can be aided by online health care degrees in dental office management.

 A dental office manager's role, and the education necessary to do the job, is shaped by the size and structure of the dental office.
 Some dental office managers are expected to have direct dental knowledge while others are expected to have only management knowledge and skills.